kenneth-messina/SwaggerServiceParser/README.md

+# Introduction

-# JavaScript Service Generator
+## JavaScript Service Generator

 Run this script to automatically convert swagger's generated json into javascript services.
+The intended use would be to setup all api connections within the `appsettings.json` file and run as needed.
+The folder path locaitons can drop each set of api calls directly into the front end application's workspace.

+Swagger calls are grouped by controller into the same file and will be called [controller-name]Service.

-## API Service
+## API Service Assumption

 The generated files assume there exists another service for encapsulating the actual http calls for `GET`, `POST`, `PUT`, and `DELETE`.
 Adjust the `appsettings.json` file to reflect the location for this file relative to the service files destination.

-## Service Liss (appsettings.json)
+# Service List (appsettings.json)

 Use `appsettings.json` to confirgure the ServiceList so that each entry contains the following: